cloudmesh-community/fa18-523-58/notebook.md

 7. Discussed the project on 10/11/2018 during online meeting hours
 8. 10/12/2018, Updated README.yml and added all the links to the project-report,project-code and paper
-9. 10/19/2018, Updated README.yml with new links to the paper summary
+9. 10/19/2018, Updated README.yml with new links to the paper summary 10.11/02/2018, Updated README.yml with link to my GitHub profile

 # Meetings
 1. Attended the residential class discussion on 09/14/18